heypoom/algo-practice/README.md

 ## Deduplicate a linked list.

+- Vee: The code does not look right/complete to me.
+Try to code on this na: https://leetcode.com/problems/remove-duplicates-from-sorted-list/
+  Don't forget the time and space complexity

 - Tags: Linked List

 - [Solution](ll-dedupe.js)

 ## Delete a middle node (not first and last) from a linked list.

+- Vee: good ja
+  follow up: maybe if you have time, try remove the middle node ((n/2)th node) in one go using 2 pointers method
+  hint: one pointer (`i`) moves one node at a time, another pointer (`j`) moves two node (skip every other one node) at the same time. when pointer `j` reaches the end of the list, pointer `i` will point to the n/2 node

 - Tags: Linked List

 - [Solution](ll-delete-mid-node.js)

 ## Insert a new node with an integer value of x after index i.

+- Vee: good ja

 - Tags: Linked List